nautilus-wraith/package-publishing/README.md

    - Verifies the signer matches the username in the file name
    - Confirms each approving user is listed in the appropriate approver tier file
    - Ensures at least one approval from each tier (first, second, appsec)
+   - **Validates unique usernames**: Each approval file must have a unique username (no duplicates)
+   - **Requires 3 different people**: Each tier must be approved by a different person

 4. **Example Approval Flow**
    ```